mtclark0518/mischief_managed/README.md

         two objects of the same time
         an array of objects (different from the first two but similar to one another)

+---make sure to push new db before merging with master

     finish schedule
     unique schedule patterns